opencv/opencv/doc/tutorials/gapi/face_beautification/face_beautification.markdown

 G-API introduced in OpenCV 4.2, and give a basic understanding on a sample face beautification algorithm.

-The example of the result:
+The result of the algorithm application:

 ![Face Beautification example](pics/example.jpg)